 We originally chose two fabrics from the Recollection collection by Katarina Roccella for Art Gallery Fabrics.
 This is an older collection that is not longer readily available.
-Below are a few new combinations we found at Fabric.com that have a similar vintage feel and the same pretty turquoise and red color palette.
+Pick your favorite combo from a new collection or mix and match from your stash.

 Our hot pads feature a layer of thermal batting plus a layer of regular low-loft cotton batting on the back, and a single layer of thermal batting on each pocket.
 This combination created a good blend of both protection and flexibility.
 However, you can add additional layers of insulating batting to increase the heat shield.
 Simply remember to grade the layers to facilitate a smooth curve when turning right side out.
 You may also need to increase the width of the binding strips on the pockets to accommodate the additional thickness.

 With either our recommended layers or increased layers, an Even Feed or Walking foot will help with construction.
 Or engage your machine’s built-in fabric feeding systems, such as the AcuFeed™ Flex system we use on many of our Janome studio machines.

 You’ll also notice our mitt’s hanging loop is positioned at the bottom of the heart.
 This keeps it out of the way when reaching towards the heart source – you don’t want a dangling piece of fabric near an open flame or red hot element!

 Do you love the coordinating apron shown above?
 It’s an available Sew4Home project: Heart and Ruffle Apron.